 • Other areas where you will notice gnats are near compost bins.

-Will gnats go away on their own?
+Will gnats and fruit flies go away on their own?

 Gnats may go away on their own if their breeding sources are eliminated or environmental conditions become unfavorable for survival.